whathellahor/PSDtrial00/README.md

 ## 6. Next, create a branch named "branch02", and switch the HEAD to the branch02.

-## 7. Under the branch, add the contents into file2.txt.
+## 7. Under the branch02, add the contents into file2.txt.
+Then use git commit to update the changes in your local repository.

 >
 > This is the branch02 branch.